-210. In terms of section 33 of the Act, each benefit option is required to be financially sound and selfsupporting in terms of membership and financial performance.
-The net income/ (expense) for the year and the number of members enrolled for each benefit option under a medical scheme should be disclosed separately.
+- 261. In terms of section 33 of the Act, each benefit option is required to be financially sound and self-supporting in terms of membership and financial performance.
+The net income/ (expense) for the year and the number of members enrolled for each benefit option under a medical scheme should be disclosed separately in terms of IFRS 17.
 The accounting records are to be maintained in such a way that the net income/ (expense) for the year for each benefit option can be determined.
-This information is disclosed as a note to the financial statements in terms of Circular 4 of 2008, and is required to be audited as part of the financial statements.

-211. The accounting policies should state the manner in which the different line items in the statement of comprehensive income are allocated between the different benefit options, e.g. based on membership or contributions.
+This information is disclosed as a note to the financial statements in terms of Circular 4 of 2008 and is required to be audited as part of the financial statements. - 262.
+The accounting policies should state the manner in which the different line items in the statement of profit or loss and other comprehensive income are allocated between the different benefit options, e.g. based on membership or contributions.
 Any changes in the allocation method from year to year would result in a change in accounting policy.